6 core SEO goals for 2025 & how to achieve them

 - Conversion goals (e.g., getting more conversions from organic traffic)

-To set proper goals, you need to break them down into all these pillars and tackle each separately, as each one builds on the next.
+Then, tackle them separately, as each one builds on the next.

 But how would this look in practice?